tungd/react-catalyst/README.md

 > in componentDidMount(), unsubscribe in componentWillUnmount(), and when you
 > receive an event, call setState().

-This mixin provide three methods:
+This mixin provides three methods:

 ### publish(channel, data)